The administration app for clubs, groups, teams and associations.

 *Valid when you purchase the first package with a duration of 12 months.

 In order to optimally support you with your protocol, we have prepared a sample template with all important points as a Word document for you.
-You can obtain this in the legal area of Vereinsplaner.
+You can obtain this in the legal area of the Vereinsplaner.
 The protocol is a guide as to what content should be and can be tailored to your needs at will.

 Attention!
 Not every member of the club will always interpret the content of a meeting in the same way — often even resolutions are perceived completely differently.
 A member could then attempt to challenge the meeting minutes.
 It is therefore important to specify in the statute who can appeal against the minutes and how this should be done.
 If there is no such regulation, every participant in the meeting can raise their objection completely informally.

-In simple terms, this means that the reports of the last meeting are read out for each agenda item.
+In simple terms, this means that the minutes of the last meeting are read out for each agenda item.
 One of the members objects to a point in the minutes.
 If this is in fact correct, the minutes must be amended.

 An appeal is also possible if a member feels attacked by the protocol.
 For example, if a heated discussion took place and someone was mentioned by name, with the reference that they behaved abusively, that person can dispute the entry.
 If these are not factual findings but insults or subjective feelings, then the entry must be amended.

-It is not common for the entire reports of the previous meeting to be read aloud everywhere.
+It is not common for the entire minutes of the previous meeting to be read aloud everywhere.
 It is often sent with the invitation to the upcoming meeting.
 Each member specified in the statutes then has the opportunity to file an objection.
-This can be done by telephone, in person, via e-mail or even by letter or even via fax if the form is not specified in the statutes.
+This can be done by telephone, in person, via email or even by letter or even via fax if the form is not specified in the statutes.

 There is no time limit for this — although you should of course encourage the club members to file possible appeals within a few days so that there is no major additional organizational effort.